Tornadoes of 2021: March 28 (Indonesia)

 A strong multi-vortex tornado hit Cimenyan in the Bandung Regency, causing significant damage to several homes, businesses, and many trees, injuring eight people.
 Reports indicate that the tornado was spawned by a circulation embedded within a line of severe thunderstorms.

 April

-There were 79 tornadoes confirmed in the United States in April.
-This was the lowest amount of April tornadoes since 1992.

 April 3 (Indonesia)

 A narrow tornado touched down in Sumenep Regency, causing damage in and around the village of Pinggir Papas in the Kalianget District.
 Three people were injured by the tornado, which damaged 18 houses.